puppetlabs/education-builds/README.markdown

     - The bootstrap uses virtualbox to create the initial VM, so you need it even if you don't intend to run VMs in virtualbox
 - Download and build [xorriso](http://freecode.com/projects/gnu-xorriso) from freecode.com
     - Follow the instructions in INSTALL to build and install xorriso
+    - You can also install xorriso using homebrew: `brew install xorriso`
 - Ensure you have all the Rakefile's required gems.  (e.g. `sudo gem install gpgme`)

 ## Usage (what a human has to do):